National Theatre of Strasbourg

 The National Theatre of Strasbourg (Théâtre national de Strasbourg, /fr/; TNS) is a palace building on Strasbourg's Place de la République, now occupied by a theatre company of the same name, the National Theatre of Strasbourg.

 The TNS was originally built to house the legislative assembly of the regional parliament of Alsace-Lorraine, after the area came under German control with the Treaty of Frankfurt (1871).

-It was built between 1888 and 1889 in Neorenaissance style by the architect partners August Hartel and Skjold Neckelmann.
+It was built between 1888 and 1889 in neo-Renaissance style by the architect partners August Hartel and Skjold Neckelmann.

 History

 In 1919, when Alsace-Lorraine returned to France, the French Government offered the building to the city of Strasbourg, which in turn offered it to the Strasbourg music conservatory, at the behest of its new director Guy Ropartz, who was refusing to occupy the Palais du Rhin opposite.

 On 25 September 1944, the east wing of the building that contained the Chamber of the Assembly was destroyed by American bombing.
 It was reconstructed between 1950 and 1957, this time with a theatre auditorium replacing the assembly chamber.
 Michel Saint-Denis, the director of the National Theatre of Strasbourg at the time, entrusted this work to the architect Pierre Sonrel, who had recently worked with him in London restoring The Old Vic, which itself had been badly damaged by wartime bombing.

-In 1995, the façade, roofing, and the entrance on Place de la République were classified as a Monument historique.
+In 1995, the façade, roofing, and the entrance on Place de la République were classified as a monument historique.